MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-add-in-for-Outlook.md

 > [!NOTE]
 > Users might need to restart Outlook after an installation or upgrade of Teams to get the latest add-in.​

-## Teams upgrade policy and the Teams add-in for Outlook
+## Teams upgrade policy and the Teams Meeting add-in for Outlook

 Customers can [choose their upgrade journey from Skype for Business to Teams](upgrade-and-coexistence-of-skypeforbusiness-and-teams.md).
 Tenant admins can use the Teams co-existence mode to define this journey for their users.
 Tenant admins have the option to enable users to use Teams alongside Skype for Business (Islands mode).